The popularity of international travel has skyrocketed thanks to competitive airfare and the opening up of low-cost destinations.

 You can find the answer to every one of these unconventional queries on the internet.

 Obviously, one can’t become an expert on local culture before travel, but you can certainly learn enough to avoid being surprised.

-There is a ton of information out there waiting to be discovered on travel resources like Wikitravel, YouTube, Lonely Planet, Fodors, and even Reddit.
+Read up on tips for vacation abroad from travel resources like Wikitravel, YouTube, Lonely Planet, Fodors, and even Reddit.

 2. Embrace the differences